davystrong/stream_watcher/README.md

 ## Notes

 The implementation of the `.watch(...)` function at one point catches a `FlutterError`.
 This isn't specifically an error but it probably is considered bad practice as errors should be fixed rather than caught.
 In this case, it was the only way I could find to discover if an element was still mounted.

+Much like `StreamBuilder`, `.watch(...)` initially returns a value of `null`.
+I had initially included an optional `initialValue` parameter, which set the value at the start, however this would only work if the stream were only watched once in a `BuildContext`, therefore it was removed.
+The best way to deal with this null value is the null aware operator `someStream.watch(context) ?? backupValue`.